viur-framework/viur-core/docs/doc_tutorial/advanced/training_seo.rst

             ...

 By default the method would be available under */myorders/view_the_cart*.
-With the defined `seoLanguageMap`, it's now available under */de/bestellungen/warenkorb* and */en/orders/cart*.
+With the defined `seoLanguageMap`, it will become available as */de/bestellungen/warenkorb* and */en/orders/cart*.

 Great, this part is now user and robot friendly as well :)

 Entry
 -----
-The entrykey is usually used as third part of an URL if you use explicit the view method.
+The entrykey is usually used as third part of a URL if you use explicit the view method.
 By default the :meth:`index<core.prototypes.list.List.index>` method of the :class:`List prototype<core.prototypes.list.List>`
 can handle keys or seo-indentifiers of an entry as well.

 SEO-Identfiers of an entry (a :class:`Skeleton<core.skeleton.Skeleton>` instance) are defined in the method :meth:`getCurrentSEOKeys<core.skeleton.Skeleton.getCurrentSEOKeys>` inside your Skeleton.
-This gives you the posibility to use whatever you want as identifier:
+This gives you the possibility to use whatever you want as identifier:
 A timestamp, a bone value, a composition of bones values, ….